superconvert/smart_rtmpd/README(EN).md

 Q: What kind of software is QIYI stream server, and what are its functions and advantages?

-A: The smart wing server (smart_rtmpd) ​​is a server with excellent recording and broadcasting performance.
+A: The QIYI stream server (smart_rtmpd) ​​is a server with excellent recording and broadcasting performance.
 If you do n’t understand, it can be understood as a function similar to nginx-rtmp, srs, but with a performance that is much higher than nginx-rtmp, and even higher than srs.
 It is a cross-platform, no dependency, Excellent performance, easy deployment and maintenance, decompression can run.
 Basically, the mainstream operating systems can make new versions.
 If necessary, you can contact me privately.

 Q: What OS does smart_rtmpd support?